Welcome

 CAN-CWiC is 75% funded through sponsorship by industry, government, universities and colleges.

 All funds are used to support student participation.
-Sponsorship allows CAN-CWiC to offer highly-subsidized fees for students to attend all presentations, panels and workshops, participate by giving talks or presenting posters, network with other attendees and attend the career fair and banquet.
+Sponsorship allows CAN-CWiC to offer highly subsidized fees for students to attend all presentations, panels and workshops, participate by giving talks or presenting posters, network with other attendees and attend the networking fair.
 Thanks to our sponsors, we are also able to provide overnight accommodation, and, in many cases, transportation for students.